-Masters in Educational Technology and Applied Learning Science Program - Admissions
+Masters of Educational Technology and Applied Learning Science Program - Admissions

 All applicants must have a baccalaureate degree in a related field, with a strong record of academic achievement, from an accredited educational institution and be highly recommended by three references.
-Applicants must submit a photocopy of the general Graduate Record Examination (GRE) scores along with the completed application (the subject test is not required).
-Applicants must also request that ETS send an official score report to us at institution code 2074, department code 0402 ("Computer Science").
+Applicants must upload a copy of their official general Graduate Record Examination (GRE) scores along with the completed application (the subject test is not required).
+Applicants must also request that ETS send an official GRE score report to us at institution code 2074, department code 0402 ("Computer Science").

 If your native language is not English, you must submit scores for the Test of English as a Foreign Language (TOEFL).
-Your application will NOT be considered COMPLETE without the TOEFL test.
-You must also request that ETS send an official score report to us at institution code 4256, department code 78.
-The application deadline for our next academic year is Janaury 31.
+Your application will NOT be considered COMPLETE without the TOEFL test and may not be reviewed.
+You must also request that ETS send an official TOEFL score report to us at institution code 4256, department code 78.

 Please apply online.
-The Masters in Educational Technology and Applied Learning Science program must receive a submitted application and a $75 application fee no later than Janaury 31.
-Admission decisions will be emailed in March.
-Your response is due to us by April 30.
+We do not accept applications by mail.
+The Masters of Educational Technology and Applied Learning Science program must receive a submitted application and a the appropriate application fee.
+Admission decisions for applications submitted in the fall will be emailed in March.
+Your response is due to us by April 15.
+Applications submitted between February 1 and June 30 will be reviewed on a rolling basis.
+Admissions may be closed at any time during the rolling admissions period.
 All application materials are on our online application site.

 March 15 — Application decisions made

 February 1 — June 30 — Rolling Admissions.
 Admissions may be closed at any time during this period.
 Only complete applications are considered.
 Applicants are notified on a rolling basis.